elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the expression's variable is nil, abort with "_Invalid 'push', I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`
+`If the expression's variable is nil, abort with "Invalid 'push', I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`

-`If the expression's type is not value pushable, abort with "_Values of type '_" then the expression's type's name then "_' can't be pushed._" and the rider; exit.`
+`If the expression's type is not value pushable, abort with "Values of type '_" then the expression's type's name then "_' can't be pushed._" and the rider; exit.`

 `Add a fragment given the push value tag and the expression's variable.`